 - Former member, Columbia Museum of Art Board of Directors

-- Former member, State Advisory Council for Vocational and Technical Education (Governor appointee)
+- Former member, State Advisory Council for Vocational and Technical Education (appointed by governor)

 - Member, City Center Partnership Board